kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-music-overview.md

 We believe that past patterns are a good source for future recommendations.
 To impose structure on the data, we will use a layout in KijiSchema.
 To effectively use this gigantic flood of data, we can use MapReduce paradigms provided by KijiMR to analyze and provide recommendations.

 In this tutorial, we demonstrate how simple it is to use KijiMR to leverage your data effectively.

- In this tutorial, you will:
+You will:

 * Efficiently import data into a KijiTable.
 * Manipulate data in and between Kiji and HDFS.